 Mahamrityunjay Mahadev Temple

-Mahamrityunjay Mahadev temple is the oldest and the largest temple of Jageshwar temple complex.
+Mahamrityunjay Mahadev temple is the oldest and the largest in the temple complex.
 It is also located in the center of the complex.
 You see it on your right as soon as you enter the temple complex.

 This is supposedly the first temple where Linga was first worshiped, starting a tradition of worshipping Shiva as a Linga.
 The priest will point out an eye like an incision on the stone lingam here.
 The Shivalinga at Mahamrityunjay Mahadev temple here is quite large with the Mahamrityunjay mantra written on the wall in bold letters.

 As a typical ancient Indian temple, its stone walls are carved with all signs of auspiciousness and prosperity.
 It is here that I got a feeling of how our ancient temples would have looked.
 The priests and people – both locals and visitors come and sit around temples.
-They interact, they worship, they share and the temple becomes a common place for people to meet and greet.
+They interact, they worship, they share and the temple becomes commonplace for people to meet and greet.

 Pushti Devi Temple